Alexia Foundation Professional & Student Grants

 Tim Hetherington Fellowship

 The fellowship will assist visual storytellers by providing access to training or mentorship so they can further their projects and mission.
 Fellows will become part of sustainable network focused on innovative processes and permanent education.
 The fellows from each year will become part of the network and will play a role in selecting new fellows.
 The aim is to grow and strengthen a network of multiple skills that provides on-going support.
 The selected fellow will receive an award of €5000, to be provided equally by the Tim Hetherington Trust and the World Press Photo Foundation and its partners.
-The World Press Photo Foundation is also approaching organizations to join this initiative and add financial benefits or other value in order to expand the fellowship circle.
+The World Press Photo Foundation is also approaching organisations to join this initiative and add financial benefits or other value in order to expand the fellowship circle.

 Tokyo International Photography Competition